gitFarzam/DigitRecognition/readme.md

 ![img](readme_files/image_1.png)

 ## **Description**
-This is a simple program made using [PyTorch](https://pytorch.org) for detecting handwritten digits.
+This is a simple program made using [PyTorch](https://pytorch.org) for recognizing handwritten digits.

 ## Programming Language
 * `Python`